 Which is Best: Teacher-Centered or Student-Centered Education?

 In teacher-centered education, students put all of their focus on the teacher.
-The teacher talks, while the students exclusively listen.
+You talk, and the students exclusively listen.
 During activities, students work alone, and collaboration is discouraged.

 - When education is teacher-centered, the classroom remains orderly.
-Students are quiet, and the teacher retains full control of the classroom and its activities.
+Students are quiet, and you retain full control of the classroom and its activities.

-- Because students learn on their own, they learn to be independent and make their own decisions.
+- Because students learn on their own, they learn independence and make their own decisions.

-- Because the teacher directs all classroom activities, they don’t have to worry that students will miss an important topic.
+- Because you direct all classroom activities, you don’t have to worry that students will miss an important topic.

-- Teacher-centered instruction can get boring for students.
+- Teacher-centered instruction can be boring for students.
 Their minds may wander, and they may miss important facts.